jordiferrero/diffsims_xl/README.md

-# ML_DIFSIMS
+# DIFFSIMS XL

-Welcome to your new Dagster repository.
+Welcome to diffsims XL, a platform to simulate large amounts of electron diffraction data using Dagster.
+Continue reading to get started!

 ### Contents